 Are you tired of pedaling a stationary bike or an elliptical machine?
 Are you in search of a little adventure?
 If so, maybe you’re ready to get outside and try real biking.
-Don’t worry if several years have passed since you last rode a bike.
-As the saying goes, “You never forget how to ride a bicycle.”
-However, although the fundamentals of bicycling haven’t changed since you owned a ten-speed (or maybe a three-speed), many other aspects of this sport have, most of which have made it both more accessible and more enjoyable.
+Although the fundamentals of bicycling haven’t changed since you owned a 10-speed, great strides have been made in many aspects of this activity, making it both more accessible and more enjoyable.

-Technology has greatly enhanced bicycles, bicycle helmets, and even bicycling clothes.
-Biking clubs have sprouted up across the United States, making it easier to find others to ride with.
-And more communities are becoming more bike-friendly by, for example, establishing bike lanes or separate bike paths, providing bicycle parking areas, and installing bike racks on trains and buses so that bikes can be transported with their riders.
+Technology has greatly enhanced bicycles, helmets, and even apparel.
+Biking clubs across the U.S. make it easier to find others to ride with.
+And many communities are becoming more bike-friendly by, for example, creating bike lanes or separate bike paths, providing bicycle parking areas, and installing racks on trains and buses so that bikes can be transported with their riders.

-So if you haven’t touched your bike in years, now’s the time to get it out, dust it off, take it in to your local bike shop for a tune-up (very important), and assess whether you need any new biking accessories, such as new helmet, bike lock, or biking gloves, or even a new bike.
+So if you haven’t touched your bike in years, now’s the time to get it out, dust it off, take it to your local bike shop for a tune-up (very important), and assess whether you need any gear, such as a helmet, lock, gloves, or even a new bike.

-Biking is a enjoyable activity that you can do alone or with others.
-It can be a good way to explore new places or to simply enjoy old favorites.
-There is nothing like riding down a bike path or a trail feeling the breeze on your face and the sun on your back.
-People who use a bike to commute to work or run errands can also have the satisfaction of knowing they’re getting some exercise and not adding any pollution to the air.
+Biking is an enjoyable activity that you can do alone or with others.
+It can be a good way to explore new places or enjoy old favorites.
+The experience of riding down a bike path or a trail feeling the breeze on your face and the sun on your back is like nothing else.
+People who ride a bike to work or to run errands also have the satisfaction of knowing they’re getting some exercise and not polluting the air.

 Trails or roads?